FansDB/docs/docs/guides/scraping-scenes-via-fansdb.md

             Organized flag has a technical purpose in addition to being able to be used in a filter.
 All objects marked as organized will be ignored by automatic tasks like Identify and Auto Tag.

 1. Click on **Scrape All** and look through the results.
 Add missing objects and click **Save**.
     1. If you got returned **No results found**, you can try using query method.
 You can enter title, performer, release date, or studio and click **Search**.
-Keep in mind that sometimes fewer details, are better.
+Keep in mind that sometimes fewer details are better.
     1. If you know the scene exists on FansDB instance, but it wasn't found, you can input the exact StashID in the Query field, click **Search** and it will return that exact scene.
 1. For scenes that you clicked **Save** on, you can submit your file fingerprints (hashes) back to the instance to help improve the accuracy.
 Scroll to the top and click **Submit x fingerprints**.